iiputilo/steam_guard_auth_telegram_bot/README.md

 # SteamGuard TG Bot

 ## Description
-`SteamGuard TG Bot` is a Telegram bot for retrieving Steam Guard codes using maFiles.
+`SteamGuard TG Bot` is a Telegram bot for retrieving Steam Guard codes using json files.
 The program also allows adding Steam accounts for future use.

 ## Features
 - **Run Telegram Bot**: The bot accepts a Steam login and returns a Steam Guard code.